Froot-NetSys/NetMigrate/README.md

 * Software
    * Tofino SDK (version 9.4.0) on the switch.
    * Python2.7 on the switch.
+   * gRPC 1.50.0 and protobuf 3.21.6.0 for PriorityPulls between KV servers.

 ## Installation
 ### Pre-Requirments for Redis